katiew23/weathertop-app/README.md

 git clone https://github.com/yourusername/weathertop-app.git
 cd weathertop-app
 npm install
-Open controllers/dashboard-controller.js and controllers/report-controller.js, then replace the hard‑coded apiKey value near the top of each file with your own OpenWeatherMap API key.
+create or review data/sample-data.yaml for your initial stations & reports Open controllers/dashboard-controller.js and controllers/report-controller.js, then replace the hard‑coded apiKey value near the top of each file with your own OpenWeatherMap API key.

 ## Usage